 Produced water makes up the greatest volume of waste fluids generated by oil and gas exploration and production activities.
-Produced water is water that is present in a hydrocarbon bearing reservoir, brought to the surface as crude oil or natural gas is abstracted from it.
-When hydrocarbons are abstracted from a reservoir, they are brought to the surface as a produced fluid mixture.
+Produced water is water that is present in a hydrocarbon bearing reservoir, brought to the surface as crude oil or natural gas is extracted from it.
 The composition of this produced fluid is dependent on whether crude oil or natural gas is being produced and generally includes a mixture of either liquid or gaseous hydrocarbons, formation water, dissolved or suspended solids, produced solids such as sand or silt, and injected fluids and additives that may have been placed in the formation as a result of exploration, hydraulic fracturing, and/or production activities.
-Produced waters may contain, in addition to salts, hydrocarbon residues and free oil, and traces of process additives including anti-scaling agents, anti-corrosion agents and biocides.
-Proportionally, higher quantities of water are produced from a hydrocarbon field as more oil or gas is abstracted, and the productive life of the field diminishes.
-The issue of produced water disposal is therefore expected to increase as many producing fields approach the end of their lives, and as more fields are discovered and developed.
+Produced waters may contain, in addition to salts, hydrocarbon residues and free oil, and traces of process additives including anti-scaling agents, anticorrosion agents and biocides.
+Proportionally, higher quantities of water are produced from a hydrocarbon field as more oil or gas is extracted and the productive life of the field diminishes.
+The volume of produced water requiring disposal is therefore expected to increase as many producing fields approach the end of their lives, and as more fields are discovered and developed.